 THE NARROW MARGIN RKO 1952 Director: Richard Fleischer -

-A fast paced thriller which has McGraw on a train trying to get a witness Windsor back to Los Angeles to testify.
+A fast paced thriller which has McGraw on a train trying to get witness Windsor back to Los Angeles to testify.
 He runs the proverbial gauntlet of assassins trying to eliminate his witness.
 While this may seem like a well used scenario, the presence of McGraw and Windsor as well as the claustrophobic atmosphere and tight camera angles make this a top notch film.
-There is ample surprises to keep you anticipating all along Way.
+There is ample surprises to keep you anticipating all along the way.
 Any film with McGraw in the lead role will never disappoint noir fans.